in the Department of Natural Resource Sciences

 The supervisory committee will serve as a resource for all aspects of the student's graduate program.
 Specifically, the committee must approve the research or project proposal (to be submitted to the committee in writing), course program of the student, and conduct at least one annual review of the student's academic progress.

-At the time of initial registration, a "Progress Report" form, for each student, will be provided to supervisors.
+At the time of initial registration, a "Progress Report" form (found at GPSO page), for each student, will be provided to supervisors.
 Evaluation forms will be distributed by the Graduate Student Secretary; the supervisor, in consultation with the student, will then arrange a committee meeting to complete the report.
 The initial report must be completed and returned to the Chair of the Committee on Graduate Studies within 60 days after the student registers in the program.
 For students who are in stream, the form will be distributed in early September every year and should be completed by December 20th at the latest.
 If this is not possible, a letter or email to the Graduate Program Director should so indicate with valid reason.
 Failure to comply by the deadline could result in the student not being permitted to register in the following semester.

 When a student receives an unsatisfactory report, the supervisory committee in consultation with the Graduate Program Director will recommend to the student a course of action to obtain a satisfactory report.
 The student is then re-evaluated by the supervisory committee three months later to hopefully obtain a satisfactory report.
 A positive evaluation puts the student back in good standing whereas an unsatisfactory report will require the student to withdraw from the program.